fejo-dk/asset-pipeline/README.md

 The asset pipeline creates files with hashes in their names (for cache busting).
 It creates so called manifest files so that your application can find the files.
 You can for example use it together with Rails with the [rails_external_asset_pipeline](https://rubygems.org/gems/rails_external_asset_pipeline) gem.
 You can configure it via your `package.json`.

 The pipeline will create a manifest file for each of the four file types.
-The manifest file contains the mapping between the artifact name and the path to the file.
+The manifest file contains the mapping between the artifact name and the path to the fingerprinted file.
 For example:

 ```json
 {